Akryum/vue-googlemaps/README.md

 Integrate Google Maps in your Vue application

-> This library is Work In Progress
+> This library is Work In Progress.
-> More components will be available in the 1.0 release
+> More components will be available in the 1.0 release.

 ## Installation